Infrastructures of Urban Welfare | StadsSalonsUrbains 2025

 Meanwhile, new models of ownership and governance emerge as civic, public, and private parties join forces to provide community spaces in fragmented neighbourhoods.
 As social infrastructures, these spaces also offer new grounds for progressive political subjectification, collective wellbeing, and social justice.

-The 2024-2025 StadsSalonsUrbains International Lecture Series approaches infrastructures of urban welfare from various theoretical angles and offers thematic perspectives on a range of key social infrastructures in contemporary cities.
+The 2024-2025 StadsSalonsUrbains International Lecture Series approaches urban infrastructures of welfare from various theoretical angles and offers thematic perspectives on a range of key social infrastructures in contemporary cities.

 Dates & Guests